-Minsuk Kahng is a Resesearch Scientist at Google in the People + AI Research (PAIR) team.
-Before that, he was an Assistant Professor of Computer Science at Oregon State University.
+Minsuk Kahng is a Research Scientist at Google in the People + AI Research (PAIR) team.
 His research focuses on building visual analytics tools for people to interpret and interact with machine learning systems for large datasets.
-His work synergistically combines human-centered interactive methods and data-driven scalable techniques at the intersection of data visualization, Explainable AI, human-computer interaction, and databases.
+His work synergistically combines human-centered interactive methods and data-driven scalable techniques at the intersection of Data Visualization, Explainable AI, and Human-Computer Interaction (HCI).
 His research has led to deployed technologies (e.g., ActiVis for Facebook) and open-sourced tools (e.g., GAN Lab developed with Google, used by more than 200,000 people in over 190 countries).
-Kahng's research has been recognized by pretious awards, including Google PhD Fellowship and NSF Graduate Research Fellowship, and supported by NSF, DARPA, Google, Facebook, and others.
-Before joining Oregon State, Kahng received his Ph.D. from Georgia Tech with a Dissertation Award and received his Master's and Bachelor's degrees from Seoul National University in South Korea.
+Kahng's research has been recognized by prestigious awards, including Google PhD Fellowship and NSF Graduate Research Fellowship, and supported by NSF, DARPA, Google, Facebook, and others.
+Prior to Google, Kahng was an Assistant Professor of Computer Science at Oregon State University.
+He received his Ph.D. from Georgia Tech with a Dissertation Award and received his Master's and Bachelor's degrees from Seoul National University in South Korea.